JohnnyBazooka89/StS2ModZeusAncient/README.md

 - English
 - Korean, thanks to karyulin88

-Chinese translation would be welcome.
-Translations for my other mods, Aphrodite, Poseidon, and Dionysus, would also be welcome.
+Chinese localization would be welcome.
+Chinese localizations for my other Hades mods would also be welcome.

 ## 📦 Dependencies
 - BaseLib version 3.2.0 or newer.